raspberrypilearning/electricity-generation/en/step_2.md

 New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of blue in the column above.

-Once you have investigated the column, click on the red stop button above the Stage to end the program.
+Once you have investigated the column, click on the red stop button above the Stage to stop the program.

 --- /task ---